JimberryDev/Lazy-acc-pearl-cannon-calculator/README.md

   - Where the base cannon schematic is placed

 - **Number of existing schematics**
-  - Starting ID for new entries
+  - Starting ID for new entries.
+Here you have to input how many targets you already have in your cannon.

 - **Targets**
   - Name (optional)